dschapman/dschapman-com/content/notes/How I write these notes.md

 so currently the plan is to edit in bear, export to the website repository, then run the script to standardize the title.

 I am interested in further optimizing this, potentially using something like an Alfred workflow or a modified version of [this export script](https://github.com/andymatuschak/Bear-Markdown-Export) but for now this flow seems to work.

+## Todo

+Add to script and use an [[Alfred]] snippet to build out a template note with space for aliases and tags.